-At DXL, we recognize the importance of addressing and prioritizing environmental, social and governance (ESG) issues throughout our business.
-During fiscal 2021, we formed the Sustainability Committee, consisting of a cross-disciplinary team from corporate management that engaged with a third-party firm to assist us in the development of the Company's initial ESG strategy and initiatives.
-The committee reports to the senior management team of the Company and our full board is involved in the oversight of our initiatives.
-Our senior management team is working with our Sustainability Committee to develop short- and long-term ESG goals, as well as an action plan.
+Our Company recognizes the importance of addressing and prioritizing environmental, social and governance (ESG) issues throughout our business.
+In fiscal 2021, we engaged with a third-party firm to assist us in the development of the Company's initial ESG strategy and initiatives.
+Our Sustainability Committee, consisting of a cross-disciplinary team from corporate management, reports to the Nominating and Corporate Governance Committee and, when appropriate, presents to our full Board.
+Our senior management team is working with our Sustainability Committee to develop short- and long-term ESG goals and related action plan.
 Information regarding our current efforts, and our ongoing ESG initiatives can be found on our corporate website at https://investor.dxl.com.
 The information included in, referenced to, or otherwise accessible through our website, is not incorporated by reference in, or considered to be part of, this document or any document unless expressly incorporated by reference therein.